 How Nike Delivers a Seamless Omnichannel Experience

-A decade later, Nike+ was turned into a customized app to incorporate all types of users.
+A decade later, Nike+ turned into a customized app to incorporate all types of users as a part of their omnichannel marketing strategy.
 Its onboarding process includes questions around the users’ favorite Nike products, their preferred sports, and so on that subsequently help the brand personalize the users’ newsfeed.

 Lesson You can Learn from Nike’s Omnichannel Strategy

-Offering its digital customers access to shoes and gear, events, athlete stories, and running and training programs, Nike’s omnichannel strategy successfully bridge the online-offline gap and attempts to convert a casual visitor into a potential customer.
+Nike turned eCommerce challenges into an opportunity and offered digital customers access to shoes and gear, events, athlete stories, and running and training programs, Nike’s omnichannel selling strategy successfully bridges the online-offline gap and attempts to convert a casual visitor into a potential customer.

 - About the Brand: German multinational athletics brand